Sjofartsdirektoratet/SFI_Ontology/PythonFiles/README.md

 ## Load information from DBpedia
-Some classes in the SFI model could be explained more deeply by DBpedia.
+Some classes in the SFI model could be enriched with similar entities from DBPedia.
 Here is how to search for information based on the class name.

 `$ cd ~/SFI_Ontology/PythonFiles`
 `$ python load_dbpedia.py`